 Variations of Elise

-- Élise: The traditional French spelling with the acute accent.
+- Élise: The traditional French spelling, with the acute accent.

-- Elize: A Dutch or German spelling variation.
+- Elize: A Dutch and German spelling.

-- Lise: A simplified French variation.
+- Lise: The simplified French version, one syllable shorter.

 Nicknames for Elise